No. 3 Stanford holds off No. 10 Mississippi State 67-62

 The teams continued to trade the lead in the second quarter, with neither squad managing to go ahead by more than four points.
 Jackson’s layup cut Stanford’s lead to 35-33 edge at the half.

-The Bulldogs tied the score early in the third quarter but the Cardinal got a fast-break basket by Alyssa Jerome ’s layup off a fast break that broke the deadlock, and started a 12-2 run.
-Stanford stayed ahead by double digits until the Bulldogs closed the gap to 55-47.

 The Cardinal lost Williams to an apparent knee injury with 3:24 left in the game as she fell hard to the floor.
-Williams favored her right knee as, unable to put weight on it, she was helped off the court.
-She later came back and sat on the bench with ice taped to her knee.
+Williams favored her right knee as, unable to put weight on it.
+She was helped off the court and later came back and sat on the bench with ice taped to her knee.

+“When she went out, that really was a test for our team to have other people — Anna Wilson, Jenna Brown, Haley Jones — step up,” said VanDerveer.

-The Bulldogs closed the gap to 65-60 on Jackson’s layup with just over 2 minutes left and pulled within three in the final minute on Jamya Mingo-Young’s free throws.
+The Bulldogs pulled within three in the final minute on Jamya Mingo-Young’s free throws.
 But they could not get closer despite forcing some turnovers in the closing moments.
+Mingo-Young had a chance to tie the game on a 3-pointer before Lexie Hull clinched the win with two free throws.

+Walking free of the ice pack after the game, Williams suggested the injury was not as bad as it looked.

+“I’m fine,” she said.
+“It was just a scary injury.
+I’m so happy that we got the win and pulled it out.”

 BIG PICTURE